 This is your Session ID — it’s the contact number you give to people so they can message you on Session.
 Think of it like an anonymous phone number.

 This is how your name will appear to your friends on Session.
-You cannot add people using your display name — they’re for appearances only.
+You cannot add people using a display name — they’re for appearances only.

 There are two options for handling notifications on iOS and Android.

-The top option — Apple Push Notification Service for iOS, and Firebase for Android — provides more reliable push notifications, but is considered less private.
-This is because your IP is exposed to Apple or Google respectively if you choose this option.
-If other apps are using push notifications on your device, these services are likely already being used, so it is most likely safe to select.
+The top option — Fast Mode — provides more reliable push notifications, but is considered less private.
+This is because your IP is exposed to Apple or Google (respectively) if you choose this option.
+If other apps are using push notifications on your device, these services are likely already being used, so it’s quite likely safe to select.

 You can change this setting at any time in your app settings.